North Woods Project:

 This project also encourages “hands-off” approaches through its considerations of ethical herping: amphibians have semi-permeable skin and are thus susceptible to pollutants from our hands, and there is little need to pass a clearly-fearful snake around to a large group when we can learn the same things about him through quiet observation.
 Information on ethical herping (Figure 4.10) can be virtually posted in sensitive herp habitat (such as the vernal pool) to suggest these alternative handling methods to visitors to the woods.

-Figure 4.10: Screenshot of an ethical herping handout was shared with participants at the Vernal Pool Night Walk and BioBlitz Herp Identification.
+Figure 4.10: Screenshot of an ethical herping handout that was shared with participants at the Vernal Pool Night Walk and BioBlitz Herp Identification.
 This sheet gives background information on amphibians and how to keep them safe while herping.
 We also provided a bleach solution for willing attendees to clean their gear after leaving the wetlands.

 Through considerations of ethical herping, we can also begin to “demystify” behaviors we may be fearful of.
 Our fear of snakes is complex and nuanced, with regional and cultural experiences shaping the rhetoric around these animals, and this rhetoric can begin to be reframed through observation in the snake’s natural habitat.
 A snake might not seem so mystical and imposing when you see that many snakes we find in the North Woods are the size of a leaf or small twig, virtually invisible among the detritus.
 A snake doesn't strike because he is mean, rather, he strikes because someone has, metaphorically, broken into his home and posed an immediate threat.
 A strike might not seem so dangerous when you realize the snake was only "bluffing", asking you firmly to "get lost.”
 And if we find a snake exhibiting these characteristically defensive behaviors (Figure 4.11), we can better contextualize it instead of instigating it.